cunnie/docs/mac-mini-CF.md

 ***[2014-06-29 this blog post has been updated to reflect installation on a 64GiB Mac Pro (not a 16GiB Mac Mini <sup>[[1]](#mac_mini)</sup> ) with 48GiB allocated to the ESXi VM]***

-In this blog post, we describe deploying CloudFoundry/Elastic Runtime to our VMware/vCenter setup (i.e. the world's smallest [IaaS](http://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29)) in order to create the World's Smallest [PaaS](http://en.wikipedia.org/wiki/Platform_as_a_service) (Platform as a Service).
+In this blog post, we describe deploying Cloud Foundry/Elastic Runtime to our VMware/vCenter setup (i.e. the world's smallest [IaaS](http://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29)) in order to create the World's Smallest [PaaS](http://en.wikipedia.org/wiki/Platform_as_a_service) (Platform as a Service).

 Previous blog posts have covered setting up the necessary environment:

 * [World’s Smallest IaaS, Part 1](http://pivotallabs.com/worlds-smallest-iaas-part-1/) describes installing VMware ESXi and VMware vCenter on an Apple Mac Pro
-* [World’s Smallest IaaS, Part 2](http://pivotallabs.com/worlds-smallest-iaas-part-2/) describes installing CloudFoundry's Ops Manager and deploying BOSH to the ESXi/vCenter
+* [World’s Smallest IaaS, Part 2](http://pivotallabs.com/worlds-smallest-iaas-part-2/) describes installing Cloud Foundry's Ops Manager and deploying BOSH to the ESXi/vCenter

 ### Uploading and Adding Elastic Runtime